f4exb/sdrangel/plugins/samplesource/airspyhf/readme.md

 <h3>6: Decimation factor</h3>

 The I/Q stream from the AirspyHF to host is downsampled by a power of two before being sent to the passband.
 Possible values are increasing powers of two: 1 (no decimation), 2, 4, 8, 16, 32, 64.
-When using audio channel plugins (AM, DSD, NFM, SSB...) please make sure that the sample rate is not less than 48 kHz (no decimation by 32 or 64).
+When using audio channel plugins (AM, DSD, NFM, SSB...) please make sure that the sample rate is not less than the audio sample rate.

 <h3>7: Transverter mode open dialog</h3>